-of the Delaware Water Gap, and across NJ to the southern
+wonderful views of the Delaware Water Gap, and across NJ

-tip of New York State.
-(Look for the obelisk at High Point
+to the southern tip of New York State.
+(Look for the obelisk

-Park to the North East.)
-Get information, maps and supplies
+at High Point Park to the North East.)
+Get information,

-your sore muscles at Camelbeach Water Park in the
+day relaxing your sore muscles at Camelbeach Water Park

-Kahuna Lagoon Wave Pool.
-The trails are numerous, some isolated,
+in the Kahuna Lagoon Wave Pool.
+The trails are numerous,

-lots of water on this ride!
-Be aware of the wild life -
+bed.
+Take lots of water on this ride!
+Be aware of the wild

-we've seen bear, foxes, an abundance of dear and on one
+life - we've seen bear, foxes, an abundance of dear and

 you choose to ride in the Adjacent State Gamelands: